-- 2.34.
-The chargeable capacity is, for each billing period, the MIC/MEC, as detailed below. - 2.35.
+- 2.36.
+The chargeable capacity is, for each billing period, the MIC/MEC, as detailed below.
+Where an MPAN has been registered with a Supplier, a half hourly measurment class allocated and validated half hourly advances received capacity charges will be applied (as defined in Annex 1). - 2.37.
 The MIC/MEC will be agreed with us at the time of connection or pursuant to a later change in requirements.
-Following such an agreement (be it at the time of connection or later) no reduction in MIC/MEC will be allowed for a 12 month period. - 2.36.
+Following such an agreement (be it at the time of connection or later) no reduction in MIC/MEC will be allowed for a 12 month period.

+- 2.38.
 Reductions to the MIC/MEC may only be permitted once in a 12 month period.
 Where MIC/MEC is reduced the new lower level will be agreed with reference to the level of the customer's maximum demand.
 The new MIC/MEC will be applied from the start of the next billing period after the date that the request was received.
-It should be noted that, where a new lower level is agreed, the original capacity may not be available in the future without the need for network reinforcement and associated charges. - 2.37.
+It should be noted that, where a new lower level is agreed, the original capacity may not be available in the future without the need for network reinforcement and associated charges. - 2.39.
 In the absence of an agreement, the chargeable capacity, save for error or omission, will be based on the last MIC and/or MEC previously agreed by the distributor for the relevant premise's connection.
 A customer can seek to agree or vary the MIC and/or MEC by contacting us using the contact details in section 1.